pengutronix/meta-ptx-fpga/meta-ptx-fpga-bsp/documentation/source/basics.rst

 :meta-ptx-fpga-software:
   Pengutronix application layer providing recipes for software and libs required, also provides some default images

-:meta-ptx-fpga-proprietary:
-  Pengutronix proprietary layer providing recipes for software and libs that are not accessible externally

 BSP Update and Additional Build Targets
 ---------------------------------------